ansarirayyan/awaaz/README.md

+Discord has added video calling to servers recently, thus rendering this project obsolete.

 # So, what is this?
 It's a Discord "bot" which runs on the OS via the power of Python on group DMs.
 Such a thing is not possible via the stock Discord API.
 The main star of the show is the Python package `pynput`.